 - Downstate NY Ski Areas

-The NYC metro area now has 2 ski areas left in NYS.
+Downstate there are two ski areas that continue to in the New York.
 Mt Peter and Thunder Ridge offer all the amenities found at the larger areas and are great places to learn how to ski and get your ski legs back.
 Farther north and in the Hudson Valley Catamount and Holiday Mountain provide good access and more vert.

-the Adirondack Mountains start an hour north of Albany.
+The Adirondacks begin an hour north of Albany.
 Located here are 2 of the larger ski areas in NYS and a handful of smaller areas.
 NYS owns and operates Whiteface, home of the 1980 Olympics and Gore Mountain.
-There are also 4 smaller areas and (4) small community tow areas.
+There are also four smaller areas and four small community tow areas.

 On the Western side of the Adirondacks is the Tug Hill Plateau.
 This area is home to some of the largest natural snowfall areas in the East due to the lake effect snow coming from Lake Ontario.